Materials-Consortia/OPTIMADE/optimade.md

 ### <a name="h.6.2.6">6.2.6. chemical\_formula\_hill</a>

-* **Description**: The chemical formula for a structure as a string on [Hill form](https://dx.doi.org/10.1021/ja02046a005) with element symbols followed by integer chemical proportion numbers.
+* **Description**: The chemical formula for a structure as a string in [Hill form](https://dx.doi.org/10.1021/ja02046a005) with element symbols followed by integer chemical proportion numbers.
 The proportion number MUST be omitted if it is 1.
 * **Requirements/Conventions**:
     * The overall scale factor of the chemical proportions is chosen such that the resulting values are integers that indicate the most chemically relevant unit of which the system is composed.